philusdevs/Hykros-Lobby/content/simulacra/claudia.md

 When the weapon is fully charged, the next attack will inflict damage equal to 137% of ATK, and make the target grievous for 7 seconds, taking 20% extra damage.
 When in team play, grievous targets receive an additional 20% physical damage.

 <h4 style="text-align: center;"> Elemental Resonance</h4>

-**Physical Resonance**: Increase Physical ATK by 15% and Physical Resistance by 25%.
+**Physical Resonance:** Increase Physical ATK by 15% and Physical Resistance by 25%.
 Activate by equipping 2 or more Physical weapons.
 This set effect works in the off-hand slot.
 Cannot stack with effects of the same type.

 <h4 style="text-align: center;"> Advancements</h4>